-- Be sure to check whether or not your living expenses will be as high as the estimated allowance projected by your school; if they aren't, you may not need to borrow as much money as the amount in the award package. - To get an idea of your college expenses, use the Budget Calculator on the government website, or the Net Price Calculator on our web site. - To get an idea of your monthly loan payments after you graduate, see the Repayment Calculator on the government website. - You have the right to decline the loan or to request a smaller loan than the amount given in the award letter. - Remember that loan money must be paid back with interest.
+- To get an idea of your college expenses, use the Budget Calculator on the government website. - To get an idea of your monthly loan payments after you graduate, see the Repayment Calculator on the government website. - You have the right to decline the loan or to request a smaller loan than the amount given in the award letter. - Remember that loan money must be paid back with interest.
 You should only borrow as a last resort.